ice-HoTF/Arma_3_Mission_Wasteland_Warzone/README.md

-Server mission files and config files from A3 Wasteland Warzone.
-(Based on the old wasteland mod)
+Server mission files and config files for A3 Wasteland Warzone.
+A remastered Wasteland mission with high performance!
 \
 \
 ![upper](https://github.com/user-attachments/assets/05fbaf28-1e88-43b7-9495-c8b89bbcb6a6)